phplicengine/bitly/Readme.md

 In [Bitly v4 API](https://dev.bitly.com/v4/) documentations, resources are classified under serveral categories:

-Bitlink, Group, Organization, User, Custom, Campaign, Bsd, App, Deeplink, Billing, Auth
+Bitlink, Group, Organization, User, Custom, Campaign, Bsd, App, Auth

 We made each of them as a separate service class.
 Method names are the same as the last part of documentation url.
 For example if you want to use [Get Metrics for a Bitlink by countries](https://dev.bitly.com/v4/#operation/getMetricsForBitlinkByCountries), this one is classified under Bitlink category in documentation and the last part of its url is `getMetricsForBitlinkByCountries`, so you can call it this way: